 For example, you can allocate different QR codes to different parts of your event and tell attendees to scan as many of them as possible.
 At each stop, you can introduce a puzzle or a question they need to answer in order to proceed to the next step.
 Likewise, you can ask attendees to share photos of specific tasks they’ve taken part in, or sessions they’ve attended on various social media platforms.

 Drive digital engagement through Q&A

-One way or another, one of the biggest reasons people are coming to your event is to find out something new.
-However, sometimes people aren’t comfortable standing up and asking a question amidst a room full of people.
+One way or another, one of the biggest reasons people are coming to your event is to find out something new and make new connections.
+However, even though that might be their explicit goal, sometimes people aren’t comfortable standing up and asking a question amidst a room full of people.

 Introducing digital Q&A can be great to drive online engagement while also helping people learn.
 Here, you can use social media and encourage people to use your event-specific hashtags to ask their questions.
 Or, you can use your dedicated gamification app (and integrate it for free with Swoogo’s API) where attendees can answer each other’s questions, and upvote the answers and questions they liked the most.

 Finally, nothing speaks fun like an actual gaming corner!
 Allow people to freely mingle and play games in between sessions, or during lunch breaks, by installing a dedicated corner where people can play foosball, a few short board games or table tennis.
 It’s also a massive stress reducer.

 This can also be a great place to showcase all of your sponsors and promote their products and services.
 If possible, use new technologies such as augmented reality (AR) to show attendees how a certain product may look on them or virtual reality (VR) to offer a truly immersive experience.
 For instance, Lowe’s, a home improvement company, uses VR to allow customers to re-create their living spaces, re-decorate them and see what they’d look like in real time.